BerndiVader/MythicBetonAddon/readme.md

-# mmBetonQuestAddon 1.1a for BetonQuest and MythicMobs 4.0.0 or higher
+# mmBetonQuestAddon 1.2a for BetonQuest and MythicMobs 4.1.0 or higher
 https://www.spigotmc.org/resources/betonquest.2117/

+## update 1.2a: added faction option into the kill objective.

 # mmMythicMobsKillObjective
 # mmMythicMobsSpawnEvent